lunaflight/courserekt/CONTRIBUTING.md

     - Documentation for developers
 ├── docs/images
     - Contains all assets for the documentation of the project.
-├── Makefile
-    - Contains the configuration to keep data updated.
 ├── README.md
     - Documentation for users
 ├── requirements.txt